Rondonia warbling antbird: Movement

 The Rondonia warbling antbird is believed to be a year-round resident throughout its range.

 Feeding

-The Rondonia warbling antbird's diet and foraging behavior are not known, but are assumed to be very similar to those of its previous "parent" H. cantator, which see here.
+The Rondonia warbling antbird's diet and foraging behavior are not known, but are assumed to be very similar to those of its previous "parent" Hypocnemis cantator.

 Breeding

-Nothing is known about the Rondonia warbling atbird's breeding biology.
+Nothing is known about the Rondonia warbling antbird's breeding biology.

 Vocalization

 The male Rondonia warbling antbird's song is even-paced, starting with a long note followed by four to six shorter clear notes.
 The female's song "starts with a long note and ends in an abrupt note".
 The species' most common call is described as similar to that of the Guianan warbling antbird ("a brief repetitive series of 2–4 (typically three) similar, clear notes of essentially level peak frequencies, with the final notes often becoming raspy").
 However, "each note also becomes shorter and usually more raspy".
-It also makes an "abrupt 'chit' ".
+It also makes an "abrupt 'chit.